-Although we strongly believe that scriptable/code-based tools will help you get the most out of your performance testing efforts, a GUI-based tool like the test builder could benefit you in:
+Though we strongly believe that scriptable, code-based tools will help you get the most out of your performance-testing efforts, a GUI-based tool like the test builder could help you:

-2 - On the sidebar menu, click the Create New Test button.
+On the sidebar menu, select the Create New Test button.

 Select where you want to export metrics from a running test in real-time.